Discover FESA's Evolution: From O.P.A. to a Continental Leader. Learn more on our About FESA page.

 In 2002, the event was rebranded as the Nordic Ski Games of the O.P.A., with a fresh focus on strengthening the unity among Nordic ski disciplines while offering young athletes an even greater incentive to participate.

-However, as time went on, the organizational, logistical, and financial challenges grew, leading to a decision in 2013 to split the event into two separate competitions—one for cross-country skiing, and another for Nordic combined and ski jumping.
+However, as time went on, the organizational, logistical, and financial challenges grew, leading to a decision in 2013 to split the event into separate competitions.
 This change allowed each discipline to shine even brighter while maintaining the spirit of the original games.

 The FESA Games rotate annually, with each edition hosted by a different FESA member country.
-This exciting event typically takes place in early March, bringing together young talents from across the FESA Nordic Commission member nations.
+This exciting event typically takes place in early March, bringing together young talents from across the FESA commission member nations.

 Each year, the competitions alternate between different techniques, featuring individual start races and relays, ensuring a dynamic and engaging experience for all involved.